Memorable Manitobans: Arthur Sullivan (1881-1957)

 He continued the practice of law at Winnipeg and rose to become Senior Partner in the firm of Sullivan and Turner.
 He was made a King’s Counsel in 1933.
 He was also a member of the boards for such companies as Shea’s Brewery (Chairman), John Labatt’s (Director), Portage Mutual Insurance (Director), and Brewery Products Limited (President).

 On 9 October 1907, he married Mary Fraser Moffat (1884-1975), daughter of Alexander Moffat, at Winnipeg.
 They had two daughters, Nancy Fraser Sullivan (1918-?, wife of Louis Varipati) and Patricia M. Sullivan (1922-1945), and lived at 90 Roslyn Road.
 His recreations included golf, shooting, fishing, tennis, and racquets.
 He was a member of the Law Society of Manitoba, Manitoba Club, St. Charles Country Club, Motor Country Club, and served as President of the Greater Winnipeg Conservative Association and a Director of the North American Wildlife Foundation.
 In 1922, he was a Conservative candidate in the provincial general election but did not receive enough votes to be elected.
-He owned 35 acres of land in the Libau Marsh where he hunted waterfowl and built a substantial lodge, where he entertained numerous prominent guests through the years, including British wildlife artist Peter Scott.
-He later sold the lodge and property to a descendant of Frederick L. Maytag, the washing machine inventor.
+He owned 380 acres of land in the Libau Marsh where he hunted waterfowl and built a substantial lodge, where he entertained numerous prominent guests through the years, including British wildlife artist Peter Scott.
+He later sold the lodge and property to a descendant of Frederick L. Maytag, the washing machine inventor, and the land eventually returned to government ownership.
 He received an honorary doctorate from the University of Manitoba (1952).